kennovation1/mercury/README.md

 Instead of using the C library above, just write my own Python code.
 See pacled64.py.

+# IPAC-4
+* I had problems using pyusb to read the IPAC-4 ("Resource Busy").
+Instead use python-evdev
+* sudo pip install evdev
+* See ipac.py

 # Git
 git init
 git add README.md